 As the woman walked past me, she caught my eye, and probably mouth open agape at what just transpired, and I complimented her on what great children she had.
 She replied with a smile, and said “Thank you, it’s taken a lot of consistency.
 It wasn’t always this way.”
 She walked away with her tray of food for her kids while I digested what she had said, knowing exactly what she meant.

 I detected the underlying message in her reply.
-While we witness children behaving, we are not privy to behind the scenes and how they learn.
+While we witness children behaving, we are not privy to behind the scenes and how they learn – about embracing consequences.

-I wanted to relay that story to you as our topic of discussion today will be all about consequences and how to embrace the good and bad of them.
+I wanted to relay that story to you as our topic of discussion today will be all about embracing consequences – the good and bad of them.

 Taking a look at the age groups, the most “out-of-control” kids falls into the toddler range.
 Toddlers most often do not face consequences.
 They are often rewarded when they react favorably, often time, they are looked over, and met with indifference and sometimes, even anger, when they act out of line, and when this happens, it escalates for them creating a lack a self-responsibility as they grow.

 Toddlers are a tricky age because as they grow out of the baby phase, they are more often than not complimented on everything they do.
 Think of all the times they are rewarded with no threat of a consequence; learning to crawl, then learning to walk.
-Eating with a spoon or fork, not a bottle, using the potty, etc. They are so used to praise it is difficult transition for them to have consequences and subsequently, when one is given, it is met with tears and frustration.
+Eating with a spoon or fork, not a bottle, using the potty, etc. They are so used to praise that embracing consequences is a difficult transition for them and it is met with tears and frustration.

 (I wanted to add a note here; behavior by a child that creates anger in parents is not a consequence for their children.
 Creating an emotion in a parent is simply triggering a reaction, and regardless if that is one of happiness, sadness, or anger, it is still a response to a child who is desperate for attention and will take whatever they can get.)